cerealOD/movie-browser/README.md

 Run `npm start` to run the dev server

+## Production

+The app is deployed on Netlify: https://movie-browser-showcase.netlify.app/

 ## Project Overview

 This frontend app makes requests to the respective [backend app](https://github.com/cerealOD/movie-backend) in order to fetch movies and movie information from [TMBD](https://www.themoviedb.org/).
 It then displays this information in several pages.
 There are 4 list pages which show popular/top rated/now playing/upcoming movies in a grid structure with pagination configured with PrimeNG paginator.